What is the Fitness to Practice Policy?

 Many cases are dealt with in a Preliminary Stage meeting with the Fitness to Practice Officer, where you may be given further support and guidance as to your professional responsibilities.

 However, where the matter is considered serious, the Officer undertake a formal investigation and refer the matter to a Fitness to Practice Committee.
-This Committee will take an independent view on whether there is evidence to support the allegations of misconduct or unsuitability and, if there is, recommend an appropriate outcome to the Faculty's Dean.
+This Committee will take an independent view on whether there is evidence to support the allegations of professional unsuitability and, if there is, recommend an appropriate outcome to the Faculty's Dean.